 Online options and flea markets

 Lastly, there is always the option of buying items off of someone else rather than in an actual store.
-You will easily find deals to be made with exchange students who are returning back home and are therefore getting rid of their furniture and appliances on websites such as Sayonara Sale and Craigslist (beware of scammers).
+You will easily find deals to be made with exchange students who are returning back home and are therefore getting rid of their furniture and appliances on websites/groups such as Sayonara Sale and Craigslist (beware of scammers).
 Another option is the good old flea market.
 With its wide variety of items on offer and locations across many of Japan’s cities and towns, you may just find your needed item if you’re willing to take the time to look for it.